 The Master of Science (M.S.) degree program in Public Health (PH) is designed with an emphasis on mastering the skills in individual specialty areas within public health.
 Programs are currently offered in Biostatistics and Chronic Disease Epidemiology.
-The length of study leading to the M.S. degree is one year full-time for the Chronic Disease Epidemiology track and two years full-time for the Biostatistics track.
+The length of study leading to the M.S. degree is two years full-time for the Biostatistics track and one year full-time for the Chronic Disease Epidemiology track.
 Part-time students must complete the degree within five years of matriculation.

 The M.S. in PH is offered through the School’s affiliation with the Graduate School of Arts and Sciences.
 The Graduate Studies Executive Committee (GSEC) and the director of graduate studies (DGS) are responsible for overseeing the progress of M.S. students.